matthewgonzalez/listening-processes/README.md

     }
   */
-processes('node') // same as above but returns results for the single command processes.kill('581') // kills process at PID=581 processes.kill(['581', '642']) // kills processes at all PIDs in the array
+processes('node') // same as above but returns results for the single command processes() // same as above but returns all listening processes processes.kill('581') // kills process at PID=581 processes.kill(['581', '642']) // kills processes at all PIDs in the array
 ```